 If you have the option, it’s best to land in Hong Kong, where you don’t need a visa, and apply for the Chinese Visa there.
 Hostels, hotels and guesthouses can also arrange to get you your visa for a fee.
 You’ll need 2 photos, a photocopy of your passport and the filled out application forms.

 Always check with the Chinese embassy before your trip, as visa situations (and prices) are constantly changing.
 According to Wikipedia, the following countries are eligible for a visa on arrival in China:

 You will need to have at least one blank page in your passport which must be valid for at least six months from the date of entry.

 China is a very easy place to visit and there aren’t too many regulations to follow before arrival.
 The visa situation is always changing so check the current regulations here.

 There are no required vaccinations, no invitation letters and no hassles entering the borders by land or by air.

-The biggest health risk in China is probably food poisoning and traveller’s diarrhea, although sanitation standards in restaurants are relatively high so this shouldn’t be a huge issue.
+The biggest health risk when travelling China is probably food poisoning and traveller’s diarrhea, although sanitation standards in restaurants are relatively high so this shouldn’t be a huge issue.

 We would suggest packing a medical kit that includes some antibiotics for traveller’s diarrhea, Peptol Bismol for upset stomachs and Tylenol for hangover headaches (Baijieu hangovers are painful).
 Be sure that all medications are in their original marked containers to avoid problems with immigration officials.